ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/CCPPUpdates.rst

 CCPP Updates for the SRW App v3.0.0 Release
 ================================================

 Here is what's new in CCPP Physics for the UFS SRW v3.0.0 public release.
-For a more expanded look and to view the bibliography please view the CCPP UFS-SRW v3.0.0 documentation `here <https://dtcenter.ucar.edu/GMTB/UFS_SRW_App_v3.0.0/sci_doc/index.html>`__
+For a more expanded look and to view the bibliography, please view the CCPP UFS-SRW v3.0.0 documentation `here <https://dtcenter.ucar.edu/GMTB/UFS_SRW_App_v3.0.0/sci_doc/index.html>`__.

 General Updates
 =================